kailash-unc/Wordle/README.md

 ```
 python wordle.py
 ```
+Arguments:
+In the worldle.py file, the function call getword(i = input()) means the following.

-Arguements: getword(i = input()) where input() is a command line integer input of the day's answer you are looking for.
+input() is a command line integer input of the day's answer you are looking for.

+1 = Tommorow
+0 = Today
+-1 = Yesterday

+Input can be any [-14725+ to 130+] ('+' indicates expansion as new words are added to the bank)

 ## How